 Is Day Trading Profitable?

 This post looks at the available data, statistics, and financial literature on the feasibility of profitable day trading, and the results are awful.
-Almost all day traders lose lots of money, particularly after accounting for fees and taxes.
-Astonishingly few individuals are able to consistently profit over time, and those that do are extremely experienced and sophisticated -- not beginners.
+Almost all day traders lose money, particularly after accounting for fees and taxes.
+Very few individuals are able to consistently profit over time, and those that do are extremely experienced and sophisticated—not beginners.

-• Data is mixed on whether or not it is even possible to improve performance at day trading.
-In most studies, the most active traders tend to lose the most money.
+- Data is mixed on whether or not it is even possible to get better at day trading over time.
+In most studies the most active traders tend to lose the most money.

-• Day trading is getting even harder, as trading is increasingly driven by high-frequency, automated algorithms.
+- Day trading is getting even less profitable as trading is increasingly driven by high-frequency, automated algorithms.

 The Studies